-After the THD develops and adopts the statements, with support from the Tribal Leaders as appropriate, it shares them with all staff, Tribal Leaders, and other key stakeholders.
-Typically, mission and values statements are used to inform both internal and external stakeholders of what the organization is all about and its purpose.
+After the TPHD develops and adopts the statements, with support from the Tribal Leaders as appropriate, it shares them with all staff and key stakeholders.
+Typically, mission and values statements are used to inform both internal and external stakeholders about the purpose of the organization .
 The vision statement is often more of an internal statement intended to motivate and inspire staff.
 Many organizations choose to communicate their vision, mission, and values to the public.
-This decision is best made by the THD.
+This decision is best made by the TPHD.